Kriegsspiel: Combat

-Each unit has a point value which represents how many points of damage the unit in question can absorb before "dying".
+Each unit has a point value, which represents how many points of damage the unit in question can absorb before "dying".
 In modern gaming parlance, this "point value" is analogous to "hitpoints".
 The number of hitpoints a unit has is determined by the type of unit, the number of men in it, and their formation.
-For instance, a cavalry squadron with 90 riders has 60 hitpoints, and a line infantry half-battalion with 450 men has 90 hitpoints.
+For instance, a cavalry squadron with 90 riders has 60 hitpoints.
+A line infantry half-battalion with 450 men has 90 hitpoints.
 Individual cavalry riders are "tougher" than infantrymen (1.5 hitpoints per rider vs 0.2 hitpoints per infantryman) because they moved faster and in looser formations, which meant a barrage of fire inflicted fewer casualties on them.

 In most cases, a piece is simply removed from the map when it has lost all its hitpoints.
-An exception to this is line infantry.
-Line infantry had a special function in early 19th century warfare.
-On the battlefield, infantry stood close together in long lines facing the enemy.
-A key tactical purpose of a line of infantry was to obstruct the advance of enemy troops.
-When the line suffered casualties, this resulted in the formation of gaps through which enemy troops could slip through.
+An exception to this is line infantry because of how this unit functioned.
+On the 19th century battlefield, infantry stood close together in long lines facing the enemy.
+A key tactical purpose of such lines was to obstruct the advance of enemy troops.
+When the line suffered casualties, this created gaps in the line through which enemy troops could slip by.
 If the defender didn't have reserve infantrymen with which to plug the gaps, this was a disaster, as then the enemy could move through the gaps to isolate and flank his troops.
 To represent this phenomenon on the game map, the game provides "exchange pieces" for infantry half-battalion pieces.
-An exchange piece resembles a regular half-battalion piece but is marked with the fraction 5/6 or 4/6, which signifies that the half-battalion in question has lost either one sixth or two sixths of its men.
+An exchange piece resembles a regular half-battalion piece, but is marked with the fraction 5/6 or 4/6, which signifies that the half-battalion in question has lost either one sixth or two sixths of its men.

 The exchange pieces are commensurately smaller in length.
 So if a half-battalion piece in a line of such pieces is replaced with an exchange piece, this will create a gap in the line.
-Furthermore, a half-battalion piece is removed from the map when it loses half of its hitpoints, because a half-battalion that had lost half of its men was considered ineffective in combat (and typically the men just fled the battlefield).
+A half-battalion piece is removed from the map when it loses half of its hitpoints, because a half-battalion that had lost half of its men was considered ineffective in combat, and typically the men just fled the battlefield.